CodeNameTwister/Godot-IDE-Extension/README.md

 This addon extends Godot's native code editor with additional functionality and usability.

+## Why use this?
-Why use this?, If you're looking for a similar experience to other IDEs for developing in GDScript, but don't want your data collected, this plugin is ideal.
+If you're looking for a similar experience to other IDEs for developing in GDScript integrated in Godot, this plugin is ideal.

 The Godot-IDE extension doesn't collect your data; it's completely free and open source.